No need to buy a Mac Mini! Run OpenClaw 24/7 at a low cost of $6/month with Hostinger VPS

 git config --global user.name "yourname"

-Create a sync script:
+Create the sync script:

 nano ~/.openclaw/sync.sh